Integrations

 Home Assistant Integration

 In Home Assistant you can integrate the forecasts via the EPEX Spot plugin.
-Depending on whether you use the Free or Pro plan, you get forecasts for up to 2 or 4 days in advance.
+Depending on whether you use the Free or Pro plan, you get 2 or 6 full days of forecast.

 Here's how: